mdeguzis/SteamOS-Tools/README.md

 # Troubleshooting
 ***

+You can run `bash utilties/steamos-systeminfo-tool` from within the SteamOS-Tools repository directory and attach the resultant zip file for any reported issue.
+This will collect system information to help better resolve your problem.
 Most scripts in the main folder of the repository write stdout and stderr to `log.txt` in the current directory after completion.
 Please check this file before submitting any issues or pull requests.
+For all issues,

 # Donations
 ***